mwgeurts/gamma/README.md

 ## Installation

-To install this function, copy CalcGamma.mfrom this repository into your MATLAB path.
+To install this function, copy `CalcGamma.m` from this repository into your MATLAB path.
 If installing as a submodule into another git repository, execute `git submodule add https://github.com/mwgeurts/gamma`.

 ## Usage and Documentation